NATIONAL PICK STRAWBERRIES DAY

 HOW TO OBSERVE #PickStrawberriesDay

-Enjoy some freshly picked strawberries!
+Celebrating this day involves picking strawberries!
 If you’re looking for a pick-your-own farm, check out this website to find one near you.
 Then make plans for a fun, family outing to collect strawberries in the warm sunshine.
+You can also plan to plant strawberries in your garden.
+That will guarantee some freshly picked strawberries in the years to come.
 Use #PickStrawberriesDay to post on social media.

 NATIONAL PICK STRAWBERRIES DAY HISTORY

-We were unable to find the origin of National Pick Strawberries Day.
+National Day Calendar continues picking through information to find the source of National Pick Strawberries Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!